Commands¶

 Run¶

-Basically this command is a combination of the prepare
+Basically this command is a combination of the prepare, import, compute

 It still requires a configured, up and running database in order to complete.